Computer Architecture Simulation Models

 INSTALLATION

-The code for HASE is available in the form of a jar file that includes
+HASE is available in the form of a jar file that includes its own installer.

 - If you have root access:

-- Follow the installer instructions, selecting `Install for Everyone' on
+- Follow the installer instructions, selecting 'Install for Everyone'

 - If you do not have root access: